-Figure 16: Time series of global mean (top) and standard deviation (bottom) of significant wave height from SRAL Ku-band after quality control.
+Figure 19: Time series of global mean (top) and standard deviation (bottom) of significant wave height from SRAL Ku-band after quality control.
 The collocated ECMWF model SWH mean and SD are also shown.
-The mean and SD are computed over a moving time window of 7 days.
+The mean and SD are computed over a moving time window of 7 days and are shown as thin lines.
+The 92-day running means are shown as thick lines.